zhaokoh/gist-generation/inquisit/README.md

 * click the "Run" button at the top and the experiment should run on your local machine if everything is setup correctly - and images are found.
 * The experiment will prompt you for a subject id and group id - just keep the default values.
 * If you want to abandon the experiment half way, press "Command+Control+Q" on Mac.

+## Steps to run the experiment in Inquisit Web

+Once you are happy with your experiment locally, then it is time to open to the world.
+To host your experiment on millisecond:

+* Login to millisecond server using Monash login.
+* Click My Account -> Web Scripts
+* Register your new script using the "Register New Script".
+There are many options to setup your experiment but this won't be covered here.
+* After successfully registered the web script, you will get a launch page URL and you can send this link to the participants or anyone you want to test.

 ## References